wbrowar/craft-admin-bar/README.md

 }) }}
 ```

-Notice that `useCss` and `useJs` are both set to `false`.
+Notice that `useCss` and `useJs` are both set to `false`?
 This is because registering CSS and JS files from dynamic includes won’t work on a statically-cached page.
 You can set any other `adminBar()` argument that you’d like here.

 Next, call the `dynamicInclude()` function in the place in your layout or page template where you would like Admin Bar to be embedded: